 Brian Hill, Aritzia “I have hired JC graduates and found them to be qualified and well prepared to perform their jobs.
 I would not hesitate to hire a JC grad again.”

 Tracey Pincott, Stylist “I have always been able to rely on JC fashion students to assist in various aspects of my fashion show productions.
 They are very professional, committed and prepared.
 They are always a pleasure to work with.”

-Michelle Esteras “Words could not express my gratitude towards my exceptional instructors who have become my mentors and molded me to become successful.
+Michelle Esteras “Words could not express my gratitude towards my exceptional instructors who have become my mentors and moulded me to become successful.
 The Fashion Arts program led me to explore my strengths and build up my weaknesses as well as value and character.
 It is not-at-all a glamorous industry, yet, it is one of the most rewarding.
 It requires passion, determination, hard work and that extra mile of effort.
 After graduating, JC staff went all the way with me with full support and faith in what I can achieve.
 It definitely is an institute that trains you to become the best and part of the real world of the fashion industry.
 I am blessed to be part of this Institute.”

 Samantha Rose Balleza “JC Institute prepared me with the tools and knowledge to further my career in the fashion industry.
 The assignments and hands-on activities gave me the opportunity to show my creative side of styling and illustration, something I didn’t know I had in me.”

 Angelica Martensson “My year at JC Institute was amazing.
 I learned so much about the fashion industry and I’ve grown as a person.
 I moved to Vancouver from Sweden not knowing anyone or what to expect from the program.
 From my first day until the end, people have treated me so well, and they’ve made me feel welcome.
 It’s been a great experience, and I’m going back to Europe with lots of memories.”